The Ultimate Guide To Software Escrow Services

 Common Examples Of Software Escrow Release Conditions

 In general, the Licensor and the Licensee are free to put in place any mutually agreed upon release condition, provided it can be independently validated by the software escrow provider.
 In most cases, the release condition tends to involve the Licensor's operational or financial situation.
 For instance, a common release condition would be a situation where the Licensor goes bankrupt or fails to continue with their business.
+Another release condition could be a transfer of software ownership in the context of an acquisition.

 As soon as a release condition is triggered, it's the job of the software escrow agent to inform the Licensor that the Licensee has requested the release of materials held in escrow.
 Such notification is usually sent as a written communique.
 At the same time, the Licensor is given a chance to contest the request.
 In case the Licensor fails to contest the claim, the software escrow agent releases the materials held in escrow to the Licensee.